srinu-kodi/OneFramework/README.md

 6. Log4j
 7. Gradle

-# How this framework works
+# How this framework works:
-This framework is built in BDD style using cucumber framework and scenarios will be run using cucumber-junit runners We have 3 different runners for 3 platforms and here is how we tag those scenarios and execute them.
+This framework is built in BDD style using cucumber framework and scenarios will be run using cucumber-junit runners.<br/>
+We have 3 different runners for 3 platforms and here is how we tag those scenarios and execute them.

 Scenarios tagging